 Michael Davie is a director and cinematographer whose work has earned widespread recognition including the AFI Best Director Award for his feature documentary The Choir and Emmy Awards for the National Geographic films War Child and Gorilla Murders.
 Most recently Davie was co-creator and a series director on the landmark 7 x one-hour series entitled Belief.

 This landmark seven x one-hour series hosted by Oprah Winfrey takes viewers on a journey into the heart of faith.
 Filmed in 28 countries over three years the series tells the profoundly personal stories of individual faith practitioners and their search for connection, community, direction, love and salvation in some of the most spectacular settings on earth.
-As epic as it is intimate, Belief will blow your mind.
-Click the link above to watch the trailer.
-Password: DavieBelief
+Please visit the “videos” page to see a small selection of BELIEF stories.

-A 10-min documentary on the power of acceptance.
 In western culture we are taught to overcome every obstacle life throws at us and to succeed at any cost.
-To let go, to surrender is seen as weakness, as a terrible defeat.
+To let go, to surrender is seen as weakness – a terrible defeat.
 But as the real-life stories in this film unfold the true power of going with flow is revealed.
+10 mins.
 Produced for The Harbers Foundation and The Nantucket Project.

-A 10-min documentary following the story of Ma Georgina, a mother of five who was forced to give up her children for adoption.
+A 10-min advocacy film following the story of Ma Georgina, a mother of five who was forced to give up her children for adoption.
 The film exposes the corruption and abuse endemic in Ghanian orphanages, and documents Ma Georgina’s reunification with her children.
 Produced for OAfrica and The Harbers Foundation.